brayvid/newsbot/README.md

    python3 digest_bot.py
    ```

-   You should receive an email digest within a few minutes.
+   You should receive your email digest within a few minutes.